 - Once the file uploads, click the Save Media button

-- You will then be prompted to add a Media title and a Description for the item you uploaded.
+- You will then be prompted to add a Media title and a Description for your uploaded item.

-The All Client Media button at the bottom of the media tab will display every media file, regardless of where it was added.
+The All Client Media button at the bottom of the media tab will display every media file, regardless of where someone added it.
 This includes sales orders, CRM records, projects, and work orders.

-Use the Only This Work Order button to see just the media files that have been attached to the work order you are viewing.
-This hides the media from other work orders, projects, and sales orders.
+Use the Only This Work Order button to see just the media files that have been attached to the work order you are viewing, hiding media from other work orders, projects, and sales orders.